ChanthMiao/ghc-wiki-mirror/javascript.md

 GHC’s main task is to generate code that implements lazy graph reduction for Haskell programs.
 GHC has been designed to produce efficient code on native platforms.
 The challenge here is to determine what needs to change to target:

-- Javascript: a managed platform which has its own garbage collector
+- JavaScript: a managed platform which has its own garbage collector
 - WebAssembly: stack based very constrained abstract machine

 Sadly there is no comprehensive documentation of GHC’s design to refer to.
-Hence we can’t just mention what a Javascript backend has to do differently, but also what the other backends  (native code generator, interpreter, etc.) do.
+Hence we can’t just mention what a JavaScript backend has to do differently, but also what the other backends  (native code generator, interpreter, etc.) do.

 Efficient lazy graph reduction is only one aspect of compiling Haskell codes.
-Most of the challenges come from the “Awkward squad” support (IO, concurrency, exceptions, FFI imports and exports), support for GHC’s features violating abstraction layers (weak references, stable pointers, explicit call to the GC, etc.), compile time code execution (Template Haskell, annotations, compiler plugins), support for interacting with C codes compiled into Javascript too!
+Most of the challenges come from the “Awkward squad” support (IO, concurrency, exceptions, FFI imports and exports), support for GHC’s features violating abstraction layers (weak references, stable pointers, explicit call to the GC, etc.), compile time code execution (Template Haskell, annotations, compiler plugins), support for interacting with C codes compiled into JavaScript too!

 ## Eval/apply for JS
 https://www.cs.tufts.edu/comp/150FP/archive/simon-peyton-jones/eval-apply-jfp.pdf